Raz-Dahan/pipelines/flask-docker/README.md

 Welcome!
 This project focuses on continuous integration and continuous deployment using Jenkins and Docker.
 It includes a Flask application, a Jenkinsfile for build, test, approval, and deploy stages, as well as scripts for deployment and testing.

 - This project is designed so that anyone can use it.
 You just need to perform all the preparations and modify the variable names to suit your needs.
-- Notice the flask runs on port 80, change if you need.
+- Notice the flask runs on port 80, change it if you need.

 ## Prerequisites